A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-because all changes in the plan and in sets $\varADV$ and $\calF$ are accounted for (uniquely) in the terms on the right-hand side.
-(This will follow by examining changes detailed in Sections~\ref{subsubsec: adversary step} and \ref{subsubsec: leap step: processing S1}-\ref{subsubsec: processing (delta,gamma] in an iterated leap step}.)
-The total adversary gain is the sum of the gain from scheduling $j$ and the credits for decreasing weights in $\varADV$, so
+because all changes in the optimal plan and in sets $\varADV$ and $\varbackupplan$ are accounted for (uniquely) in the terms on the right-hand side.
+(The changes during the adversary step, accounted for in $\DeltaPsiADV$, were discussed in Section~\ref{subsubsec: adversary step}.
+The changes associated with the algorithm's step, that contribute to $\Delta_{[t,\alpha]} \Psi$ and $\Delta_{(\beta,\gamma]} \Psi$, will be detailed in Sections~\ref{subsubsec: leap step: processing S1}-\ref{subsubsec: processing (beta,gamma] in an iterated leap step}.)
+The total adversary credit is the sum of the transmission credit, that was analyzed in Section~\ref{subsubsec: adversary step}, and the adjustment credits for decreasing some packet weights in $\varADV$, so

-as the changes in $\initialsegment(P)$ will not involve any weight decreases for the adversary.
+as the changes in $[t,\alpha]$ will not involve any weight decreases in the adversary stash $\varADV$.
 Combining it all together, we have